spectrocloud/librarium/content/docs/04-clusters/02-data-center/03-vmware.md

 1. As a Tenant Administrator, navigate to the **Private Cloud Gateway** page under **Settings**.

-2. Invoke the **Delete** action on the PCG instance that needs to be deleted.
+2. Invoke the **Delete** action on the PCG instance you want to delete.

 3. The system performs a validation to ensure there are no running tenant clusters associated with the PCG instance being deleted.
-If such instances are found, the system presents an error.
-Delete relevant running tenant clusters and retry the deletion of the PCG.
+If such instances are found, an error is displayed.
+Delete any running tenant clusters and retry deleting the PCG.

 4. Delete the PCG Virtual Machines within vSphere.